rahat2134/rahat2134/README.md

 # Hi there! 👋

-I'm [Rahat], a passionate and self-motivated developer.
+I'm Rahat, a passionate and self-motivated developer.
 I'm currently a first-year student at FunctionUp School of Technology, where I've been actively exploring various technologies.

 ## 🔧 Technologies & Tools